LyuLucas1207/NebulaFX/crates/e2e_test/src/kms/README.md

 # KMS End-to-End Tests

-This directory contains the integration suites used to validate the full RustFS KMS (Key Management Service) workflow.
+This directory contains the integration suites used to validate the full NebulaFX KMS (Key Management Service) workflow.

 ## 📁 Test Overview